 A low interest FHA loan comes at a cost.
 You have to pay for mortgage insurance.
 And it is not cheap.
 For loans issued after June 2013, you need to pay it for the life of the loan too.
 In conventional mortgages, you can drop mortgage insurance when you reach 20% equity.
 If you want to get rid of mortgage insurance with an FHA loan, you will need to eventually refinance into a conventional loan.
 See FHA cash out refinance program options.

 #9 FHA Loans Are Assumable

 This is a big benefit if you are in a buyer’s market.
 Say you bought your home with an FHA loan in 2015 when rates were 3.4%.
-But now in 2019 rates are 4.95%.
+But now in 2023 rates are at almost 7%.
 An interested seller can assume your FHA loan, if they qualify by credit and finances.
 This could represent a huge savings in interest for them.
 It could really work out well if they are putting down less than 20% and need to pay mortgage insurance on top of the higher interest rate.

 The FHA program is not for everyone, but it is a strong option for many first time buyers with limited income or first time home buyers with poor credit scores and down payment.